saveoursecrets/sdk/doc/social-recovery.md

 The client computes the _contact encryption key_ $c = H(Z(0))$, and uses $c$ to encrypt `shareholders` into `shareholders_enc`.
 The `shareholders_enc` binary blob can be padded to avoid exposing the shareholders count $n$. `shareholders_enc` should also embed `cipher` and optional KDF algorithm identifiers to aid the server in later decryption.

 By encrypting `shareholders` in this way, we ensure that the server will be able to decrypt `shareholders_enc` only if it learns any evaluation of $Z(x)$ which it doesn't already know.
-Any of the shareholders who knows $s_i$ will be able to provide that, by simply computing $s_i Q$.
+Any of the shareholders who knows $s_i$ will be able to provide that, by simply giving the server $S_i' = s_i Q$.
 We thus avoid the need to expose $n$, or to embed additional keys into recovery shares.

 ### Upload